Lankaran: Cuisine

 Lankaran's cuisine has largely been affected by its multicultural history, hence the large variety of food originating during Talysh Khanate.
 Lankaran's signature cuisine includes lavangi, Lankaran kulcha, marji plov, white plov, pumpkin plov and turshu kebab.

 Music and media

 Lankaran is home to several national folk performers, including the Bacılar (The Sisters) national Talysh folk and dance collective.

 The regional channel Janub TV and newspaper Lankaran are headquartered in the city.

 Sports

 The city used to have a professional football team competing in the top-flight of Azerbaijani football - Khazar Lankaran, which played in the Azerbaijan Premier League.
 Sporting venues in the city include the Lankaran City Stadium and Lankaran Olympic Sports Complex.
 The stadium was one of the venues for the group stages of the 2012 FIFA U-17 Women's World Cup.

 In 2012, the city won to host European Masters Weightlifting Championship.

 Transport

 Air

 The Lankaran International Airport's international terminal was opened in September 2008.

 Railway

 The city has rail service from historic terminals in downtown to Baku in the east and Astara in the south.

 Education

-The following universities are located in Lankaran: